ZettaScaleLabs/stabby/stabby/TUTORIAL.md

 ```

 Meanwhile, your host can simply use what we learned in the [Importing functions at runtime _with checks_](#importing-functions-at-runtime-_with-checks_) section to load plugin libraries, get the `my_text_editor_init_plugin` symbol,
-and instanciate it.
+and instantiate it.

-### Developping no-serialization protocols
+### Developing no-serialization protocols

 A rather common (though often decried) practice in C to send data over the network or save it in files is to simply copy the structure itself on that IO stream, as it appeared in memory.

 While this is not a practice that can be used _in general_, either because the type may contain indirections (in which case the copy will contain an address which won't make sense in any other process's conext);
 or because the copy may be read from a different machine with a different architecture (in which case alignment and endianness differences could cause the data to get corrupted).

-The [`IPod`](crate::abi::istable::IPod) trait, standing for __Plain Old Data__, acts as a proof that the types it's implemented for don't contain indirrections, while also providing a hash
+The [`IPod`](crate::abi::istable::IPod) trait, standing for __Plain Old Data__, acts as a proof that the types it's implemented for don't contain indirections, while also providing a hash
 of its representation (including the machine's architecture), allowing to detect both architecture mismatch and type mismatches.

 This means that you can design your types to be [`IPod`](crate::abi::istable::IPod) and copy them happily to other processes, and be safe in the knowledge that nothing wonky will happen as long as the [`identifier`s](crate::abi::istable::IPod::identifier) match.